danurbanowicz/halide/README.md

 ## How it works

-Halide site settings are stored inside `_/data/settings.yaml`
+Halide site settings are stored inside [`_/data/settings.yaml`](https://github.com/danurbanowicz/halide/blob/main/_data/settings.yaml)

-It stores project data as `.md` files inside the `projects` folder, and stores source images inside the `assets/uploads` folder.
+Project data is stored as `.md` files inside the `projects` folder, and source images are stored inside the `assets/uploads` folder.

 Halide generates a set of up to 12 optimized image files per source image.
 Images are cached between builds (local and Netlify).
 The generated images are not stored in your GitHub repo; only the source image is stored.
 If the build cache is ever lost or expires, each image will be re-generated from its source on the next build, and cached.